jcrist/jcrist.github.io-source/content/dask_searchcv.md

-- For single estimators (no `Pipeline` or `FeatureUnion`) Dask-SearchCV performs only a small constant factor faster than using Scikit-Learn with the distributed backend.
+- For single estimators (no `Pipeline` or `FeatureUnion`) Dask-SearchCV performs only a small constant factor faster than using Scikit-Learn with the dask.distributed backend.
 The benefits of using Dask-SearchCV in these cases will be minimal.

 - If the model contains meta estimators (`Pipeline` or `FeatureUnion`) then you may start seeing performance benefits, especially if early steps in the